Semantic-Infrastructure-Lab/genesisgraph/docs/getting-started/quickstart.md

 **Get up and running with verifiable process provenance in 5 minutes.**

----

-## What is GenesisGraph?
+!!! info "What is GenesisGraph?"

-GenesisGraph is a **standard format for proving how things were made**.
-Think of it as a verifiable recipe that cryptographically documents:
+    GenesisGraph is an open standard for cryptographically proving how things were made.
+See the [Documentation Home](../index.md) for a complete overview, or continue below for a hands-on tutorial.

-- What was produced (artifacts)
-- How it was transformed (operations)
-- Which tools did the work (software, hardware, humans)
-- With what fidelity and loss (precision tracking)
-- Signed by whom (cryptographic attestation)

-**Use it for:** AI pipelines, manufacturing, scientific research, content authenticity, or any workflow where "prove how you made this" matters.

 ---